 The girls were chatty and very self-deprecating.
 Being self-deprecating was perceived to be something that made you popular.
 Whereas the boys all wanted to be good at something.
 Being the best was how they attained popularity.
 I don’t think that’s natural at all.
 I think it is socialized from a very young age; women take care and men take charge.

-At the moment, the way the system is organized it attracts and continues to promote people who look very similar and that does tend to be white men.
+At the moment, the way the system is organized attracts and continues to promote people who look very similar, and that does tend to be white men.
 We need to break that cycle because from an economic imperative, apart from anything else, diversity makes great innovation.